 At SRS we like to make the specification of our high performance acoustic products as easy and as quick as possible.
 That's why we try and make it as easy as possible to access information on our products and systems online, and have an Institute of Acoustics registered technical team on hand to answer any questions that you may have.

 SRS manufacture composite acoustic products for floors, walls and ceilings that offer maximum acoustic performance in as little build up as possible.
 We have developed specifications that use our high performance acoustic products in a very simple way and don't rely on complicated installation methods like some conventional acoustic materials.
 This means maximum performance and reliability, or 'robustness'.

-Our most popular products for domestic and residential projects, specified by architects time and time again, are Acoustilay, our acoustic flooring underlay system, and Maxiboard, our acoustic bulding board for walls and ceilings.
+Our most popular products for domestic and residential projects, specified by architects time and time again, are Acoustilay, our acoustic flooring underlay system, and Maxiboard, our acoustic building board for walls and ceilings.

 The Maxi 60 Ceiling System has been demonstrated to meet Part E of the Building Regulations, even with no resilient covering on the floor above, and offers 60 minutes fire resistance.
-All this performance is packed into a system that is only 60mm in thickness from the underside of the joists.
+All this performance is packed into a thin system that is just over 60mm in thickness from the underside of the joists.
 For further information please see the Maxiboard for Ceilings page.

 All of our systems have been independently tested either in the laboratory or on-site by independent acoustic consultants and are backed up with full installation guidance and datasheets.